-Understanding fear means correctly defining fear itself, study concludesFebruary 4th, 2014 in Neuroscience /
+Understanding fear means correctly defining fear itself, study concludesFebruary 4, 2014 in Medicine & Health / Neuroscience

 Understanding and properly studying fear is partly a matter of correctly defining fear itself, New York University neuroscientist Joseph LeDoux writes in a new essay published in Proceedings of the National Academy of Sciences.
 His analysis points to ways research can be better geared to address a range of fear-related afflictions, such as post-traumatic stress syndrome (PTSD) and commonly experienced phobias.

 Much of the current confusion in neuroscience research on fear stems from the conflation of two separate phenomena that are both labeled "fear": behavioral and physiological fear responses elicited by threats, such as a snake or a mugger, and conscious feelings of fear, which occur in the same situation but are controlled by a different brain system.

 "The problem is not the terms but the way we use them," LeDoux writes.
 "Specifically, problems arise when we conflate terms that refer to conscious experiences with those that refer to the processing of stimuli and control of responses and assume that the brain mechanisms that underlie the two kinds of processes are the same."

 The fundamental shortcoming of this confusion, LeDoux observes, is rampant.
 Findings about the brain circuits that control the behavioral and physiological responses are assumed to explain how humans experience fear.